michaelrbock/docs/source/index.html.md

         product: "balance",
         // Optionally theme Transact with a *dark* color
         color: "#4B39EF",
+        // Optionally change the language.
+Could be either 'en' for English or 'es' for Spanish.
+Default is 'en'.
+        language: "en",
         onFinish: function (data) {
             // Called when the user finishes the transaction
             // We recommend saving the `data` object which could be useful for support purposes